 - Transplant a hydrangea when it has become dormant and has lost all of its leaves (late fall or winter).

 - For the first year or two after planting and during any drought, be sure hydrangeas get plenty of water.
 Leaves will wilt if the soil is too dry.

 - If your soil is rich, you may not need to fertilize hydrangeas.
 If your soil is light or sandy, it’s best to feed the plants once a year in late winter or spring.
 Too much fertilizer encourages leafy growth at the expense of blooms.

 - In the fall, cover plants to a depth of at least 18 inches with bark mulch, leaves, pine needles, or straw.
 If at all possible, cover the entire plant, tip included, by making cages out of snow fencing or chicken wire, and loosely filling the cages with leaves.
 (Do not use maple leaves, as they will break down too quickly.)

-This is a very basic introductory guide.
+This is a very basic introductory guide for both Wauconda and Denver locations.
 Look for follow up articles on pruning, color change, drying, fertilizing, transplanting etc. etc.

 The process of above ground pool removal differs somewhat to the traditional concrete pool removal. …

 Robotic Mower – Which one for my lawn?